Black-Kamelia/Sprinkler/utils/README.md

 The first overload category uses the variable name as a key to retrieve the value of the variable from a map.
 In case the variable name is not present in the map, an `IllegalArgumentException` will be thrown.

-It exists in two variants, the first one being `interpolate(map: Map<String, Any>): String` using directly the provided map directly.
+It exists in two variants, the first one being `interpolate(map: Map<String, Any>): String` using the provided map directly.

 ```kt
 val string: String = "Hello I'm {{name}}, and I'm {{age}} years old.".interpolate(